liangzifei/MRH-Net/README.md

 ## 5.2 Network Training

-   - Once co-registered MRI and target histological data are ready, use demo_trainingG.m in Matlab to prepare training samples for the next step.
+   - Once co-registered MRI and target histological data are ready, use demo_trainingPrep.m in Matlab to prepare training samples for the next step.

->For example, in training the MRH-AF network, the demo_trainingG.m file needs input at the following places.
+>For example, in training the MRH-AF network, the demo_trainingPrep.m file needs input at the following places.
 ```
 work_folder = ['.\Train_Data\Subj\']; <--- directory of subject data used for training.
 halfpatch_size = 1;                   <--- the size of individual patch is 2*halfpatch_size+1.